trgardos/data-science-job-market-analysis/README.md

 ## Repository structure

+The project directory structure is shown below.

-The project follows a standardized structure inspired by the [cookiecutter‑data‑science template](https://github.com/drivendataorg/cookiecutter-data-science):
+Expanded structure may be inspired by the [cookiecutter‑data‑science template](https://github.com/drivendataorg/cookiecutter-data-science).

 ```
 .